capital-G/supercollider-wiki/Cpp-code-style-guidelines.md

 ### Naming

 New code, either in new files or substantial additions to existing files, should follow [WebKit](https://webkit.org/code-style-guidelines/#names) guidelines around naming, which has some similarity to SuperCollider language style guidelines.
 Generally, name things using full words and CamelCase, classes have capitalized first letters, variables and functions do not.
-Prefix member variables with "m_" and static data members with "s_".
+Prefix member variables with `m_`, static data members with `s_`, and global variables with `g_`.

 Older code used the prefixes `k`, `g`, and `m` to identify constants, global variables, and members respectively.
 You may see some code that uses the prefix `Pyr`; this refers to the origin of SuperCollider as a Max/MSP object called "Pyrite".